penpaperkeycode/penpaperkeycode.github.io/_pages/about.md

 > “Experience feeds us, opportunity grows us, relationships inspire us, and the world shapes us.”

-I am a research scientist in AI, studying the <code style="color : magenta">representation dynamics</code> of large Transformer models and how they can be optimized for efficiency.
-My work spans pre-training, tokenization, model architecture, and low-bit model compression—approaches that examine how representations form, evolve, and can be projected into more compact or structured spaces.
-Grounded in rigorous empirical methodology, I aim to translate cutting-edge insights into deployable systems that make the best use of every FLOP, byte, and human interaction.
+I am a research scientist in AI, exploring the <code style="color : magenta">representation dynamics</code> of large Transformer models—how their internal representations are formed, evolve, and can be projected into more compact or structured spaces.
+My work spans pre-training, tokenization, model architecture, and low-bit model compression, examining the fundamental mechanisms that shape a model’s behavior across scales.

+Grounded in rigorous empirical methodology, I aim to translate these insights into deployable systems that make the most of every FLOP, byte, and human interaction.

-In a life lived only once, I am committed to building a career I will look back on without regret—one defined by curiosity, integrity, and lasting contribution.
+In a life lived only once, I am committed to building a career I can look back on without regret—one defined by curiosity, integrity, and contributions that last.

 -------